Mike11199/Rock-Paper-Scissors/README.md

 <h2>Concepts Learned from this project:</h2>

--Using querySelector to assign HTML Divs or elements to JavaScript variables. <br /> <br /> -Adding event listeners to divs to run functions on click. <br /> <br /> -CSS for hover effects (red box shadow highlights when a player clicks a square, green highlights when the computer chooses). <br /> <br />
+-Using querySelector to assign HTML div tags to JavaScript variables. <br /> <br /> -Adding event listeners to div tags through JavaScript, to run functions when a user clicks certain buttons/images. <br /> <br />
+-Added CSS for hover effects (red box shadow highlights when a player clicks an image square or button, green highlights which indicates the computer's move). <br /> <br />
--CSS for a transition (transform) and scale when hovering over an image of rock/paper/scissors or the reset button. <br /> <br />
+-Added CSS to transition (transform) and scale an image when hovering over it rock/paper/scissors or the reset button. <br /> <br />
 -Creating a JavaScript function to generate a random number between 0 and 2 (for the computer's move). <br /> <br /> -Used the command {  @media only screen and (min-width: 601px) } to set CSS formatting for desktop screens and { @media only screen and (max-width: 600px) } to set CSS formatting for mobile screens.
 This gives the website mobile support if viewed on a phone, in addition to regular browser support. <br /> <br />